vault27/vault27.github.io/terminal.md

 done
 ```

+- Save it as a new application
+- Assosiate this new app with .md files
-- When you press enter on .md file in mc file will be opened `in a new tab` in iTerm in Neovim
+- When you press enter on .md file in mc, file will be opened `in a new tab` in iTerm in Neovim